Volkswagen ID. Life

 The Volkswagen ID.
 Life is an electric subcompact SUV concept revealed by German automobile manufacturer Volkswagen at the 2021 International Motor Show Germany.
+In 2022, it was reported that the ID.
+Life concept has fallen out of favour in Wolfsburg already, to be replaced by models probably named ID.2(X), and designed closer to existing VW models, like Volkswagen Polo or Volkswagen T-Cross.

 Overview

 The Volkswagen ID.
-Life concept was revealed at International Motor Show Germany on September 7, 2021 in Munich, Germany.
+Life concept was revealed at International Motor Show Germany on September 7, 2021, in Munich, Germany.
 It is a retro-styled 5-door electric subcompact SUV.
 The ID.
 Life was designed by Klaus Zyciora and Slovak automobile designer Jozef Kabaň, who says "Volkswagen's design language always has to move in a more timeless direction.
 It fits the brand.
 We want to be authentic and clear and use real materials; there's no fake of any kind or trying to look like something else.
 Fake exhaust outlets, fake wood, and so on.
 We want our cars to be well balanced.”

 Specifications

 Technical specs

 The Volkswagen ID.
 Life concept is built on Volkswagen's MEB platform, designed for electric vehicles.
 It uses a 57 kWh battery pack and has a front wheel motor, giving a range of 400 km (under the WLTP cycle) and a total output of 172 kW.
 Volkswagen claims the car can accelerate from 0 to 100 km/h in 6.9 seconds.
-This is the first application of MEB to a front-drive vehicle.
+This would be the first application of MEB to a front-drive vehicle.